8 product discovery techniques to use at each stage of the process

 Tip: For everything you need to know on how and when to test your prototype, check out our guide to prototype testing.

 The earlier you start usability testing, the better.
-Even if you lack the time or resources to arrange a lot of usability tests for product discovery prototypes, there are still rapid ways to get the user feedback you need on your early ideas:
+Even if you lack the time or resources to arrange a lot of usability tests for product discovery prototypes, there are still rapid ways to get the user feedback you need on your early concepts and ideas:

 - Remote usability testing: observe users across a range of locations trying your latest iteration in the comfort of their own home.
 For more reasons to go remote, head to our guide on remote usability testing.

 - Unmoderated usability testing: with the right usability testing platform, you can simply create a test with your prototype and share it as a link.
 Find out more about unmoderated testing.